blay/blay.se/edgeryders.markdown

 any traps(Besley, 2009).
 If this fails, the youth justice system has to take over and try to get the youth back on track(Besley, 2009).

 Not all policy has this view of youth though.
-The report ”An EU Strategy for Youth” from the European Commission has the following to say:
+The report ’’An EU Strategy for Youth’’ from the European Commission has the following to
+say:

 > Young people are not a burdensome responsibility but a critical
 > resource to society which can be mobilised to achieve higher social